 All faculty in Modern and Classical Languages & Literature firmly believe in the crucial importance of experiencing the language first-hand, and afford all of our majors the opportunity to study in a country in which their language is spoken.
 Since 1986, USA has maintained a direct exchange with the Universität Passau in Germany.
 Under this program, students can spend a semester or a year studying in the beautiful city of Passau.
 South also has an exchange with the University of Cologne in Germany.
 All of our majors receive a study abroad grant to support study abroad, and Passau students are usually supported with additional funds.

 Additionally, the USA Mitchell College of Business operates an exchange with the Fachhochschule Worms, although non-business students may also apply.
 Students have the opportunity to spend a term there as well.

 In addition to the study abroad stipends, South offers the Goessling Scholarship each year to an outstanding upper-level German student.
 Students may also be eligible for the Dyess and Stock Awards.
 See Scholarships for more information.

-Since the ability to understand and evaluate another culture can only be attained when the language has been mastered, a series of language courses on several levels forms the heart of the curriculum.
-The introductory sequence, which satisfies the Arts and Sciences proficiency requirement, offers students the opportunity to learn to understand and pronounce spoken German, to communicate on a variety of everyday topics, to read basic texts, and to become familiar with the essential points of grammar.
+Since the ability to understand and evaluate another culture can only be attained when the language has been mastered, a series of German language courses on several levels forms the heart of the curriculum.
+The introductory sequence, which satisfies the Arts and Sciences proficiency requirement, offers students the opportunity to learn to understand and pronounce spoken German, communicate on a variety of everyday topics, read basic texts, and become familiar with the essential points of grammar.

-In recent years topics for the latter have included the fairy tale, phonetics, modern drama, and German unification.
+In recent years, topics for the latter have included the fairy tale, phonetics, modern drama, and German unification.
 Upper-level literature and culture courses are taught predominantly in German in order to further strengthen linguistic competence, and in addition to the transmission of knowledge about these cultural phenomena, the courses attempt to provide the critical skills for understanding and evaluating them.